digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsc/readme.txt

 	- Added extra check that all [LIB-BAS] required WS-Adressing headers are present.
 E.g. WCF does not require that responses contains the MessageID header.

 The following is issues not yet solved/supported with this component:
-- Interoperability with the OIOIDWS Java implementation. .Net and Java currently makes two different digest values based on the STR-TRANSFORM.
+- (Fixed in Java implementation) Interoperability with the OIOIDWS Java implementation. .Net and Java currently makes two different digest values based on the STR-TRANSFORM.
 Examples has been puttet into the Misc\SOAP examples\LibBas folder.
 In the examples it can been seen that:
 	- .Net uses the EncryptedAssertion as root element and Java uses EncryptedData as root element.
 	- .Net modifies the XML and inserts missing namespace declarations so the XML taken out of context is valid as standalone XML ...
 Java does not do this.
 Hence, .Net adds namespace xmlns:o=http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-secext-1.0.xsd to o:SecurityTokenReference to make the XML valid.
 - Replay attack from STS in a load balanced setup